There are a number of elements and attributes that make for an excellent tap floor. Let’s call them the three “S”: sound, safety and sturdiness.

 Many performance spaces do not have this configuration and the stage needs to be miked.
 Unless very carefully done, miking can result in very uneven sound volume and the resulting quality can be somewhat tinny and/or echo.

 Another excellent surface can be vinyl or marley type flooring.
 Just like wood, these floors come in a range of thicknesses and densities.
 Not all, and perhaps most, marley floors are not appropriate for tap.
 Generally the harder, thicker floors without foam backing work very well and require less maintenance than wood.
-The Timestep collection and Super Bravo Pro from Stagestep are excellent choices.
-All of the vinyl floors need to be installed over a floating wood sub-floor.
+The Timestep collection from Stagestep is an excellent choice.
+Note that all of the vinyl floors need to be installed over a floating wood sub-floor.

 Make sure roll out flooring is lying flat to the sub-floor.
 Bubbles and creases can turn into cuts that are not repairable.

-Stagestep offers portable tap boards, tap mats and a home hardwood floor system so you can keep tapping everywhere.
-Check it out at www.stagestep.com .
+Stagestep offers a variety of tap dance products including portable tap boards, tap mats and a home hardwood floor system so you can keep tapping everywhere.
 We will be happy to answer any questions you may have, Give us a call on 800 523 0960.